Mr Mika Launikari’s Curriculum Vitae

 Centre for International Mobility CIMO (public sector, national authority)

-CIMO’s main task is to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
+[CIMO’s main task was to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
+CIMO was the National Agency for Erasmus+ programme.]

 European Centre for the Development of Vocational Training (Cedefop; EU Agency)